 FAQ Frequently asked questions and answers from Divorce Negotiator 7 days a week 9 am – 9 pm.

-Where both parties agree to getting a divorce.
-Where both parties are in agreement to negotiate a financial settlement in the form of a consent order.
+Where both parties agree to get a divorce and both parties are in agreement to negotiate a financial settlement in the form of a consent order.
 An amicable divorce can make the process quicker and cheaper

-You serve a d84 application and a D80 statement in support along with the D10 Acknowledgement of Service.
+You serve a D84 application and a D80 statement in support along with the D10 Acknowledgement of Service.
 This can be done now as part of the online system, via your government

 You can file your financial settlement with the court for the Judge to approve your order under the MCA 1973.
 Or nothing, parties merely wait for the 6 week period between nisi and absolute.